rerun/rerun/README.md

 Rerun is a simple command runner that turns loose shell scripts into modular automation.
-Rerun will help you organize your implementation into well defined command interfaces.
+Rerun will help you organize your scripts into well defined command interfaces.
 Collections of management modules can be archived and delivered as a single executable to facilitate team hand offs.
-Using the "stubbs" module, rerun will even facilitate unit tests.
+Using the "stubbs" module, rerun will even facilitate documentation and unit tests.
 When users execute rerun module commands, rerun can record execution data into log files.